Chinese law: People's Republic of China

 The NPC also includes a Standing Committee that functions much as the NPC does when the NPC is not in session.
 Although the Standing Committee has had some powers since 1955, its law-making powers were initially provided for in the 1982 Constitution.
 The NPC sits at the highest level in the hierarchy of governmental structure in the PRC.
 This national level is followed in descending order by the provincial level (including autonomous regions and municipalities directly under the national level), the prefectural level, the county level, and the townships and towns level.
 Government members at the lower two levels are directly elected, and those at the higher levels are elected by the lower levels.
 In addition to the NPC, the provincial people's congresses possesses legislative power and can pass laws so long as they do not contravene the Constitution or higher legislation or administrative regulations.

 The Constitution states its own supremacy.
-However, it has been theorized that the supremacy of the Communist Party means that the Constitution and law are not supreme, and that this perspective results from the Marxist view of law as simply a superstructure combined with a lack of recognition of rule of law in philosophical or historical tradition.
-Although the Constitution provides for legislative, executive, judicial, and procuratorial powers, they all remain subject to Communist Party leadership.
-Often, important political decisions are made through actions which are not regulated by the Constitution.
+The Constitution provides for legislative, executive, judicial, and procuratorial powers causing them to all remain subject to CCP leadership.
+Important political decisions are made through actions which are not regulated by the Constitution.
 Additionally, courts need not rely on the Constitution in deciding cases, and they may not review legislation for Constitutionality.
-Nonetheless, the Constitution does provide the linguistic framework for conducting government affairs and describing them in the media.

 Since 1979, when the drive to establish a functioning legal system began, more than 300 laws and regulations, most of them in the economic area, have been promulgated.
 The use of mediation committees, informed groups of citizens who resolve about 90% of the PRC's civil disputes and some minor criminal cases at no cost to the parties, is one innovative device.
-More than 800,000 such committees operate - in both rural and urban areas.

 In drafting the new laws, the PRC has not copied any other legal system wholesale, and the general pattern has involved issuing laws for a specific topic or location.
 Often laws are drafted on a trial basis, with the law being redrafted after several years.
 This process of creating a legal infrastructure piecemeal has led to many situations where the laws are missing, confusing, or contradictory, and has led to judicial decisions having more precedental value than in most civil law jurisdictions.
 In formulating laws, the PRC has been influenced by a number of sources, including traditional Chinese views toward the role of law, the PRC's socialist background, the German-based law of the Republic of China on Taiwan, and the English-based common law used in Hong Kong.